 Informed by Industry

-The MSc in Manufacturing Technology and Management is guided by an Industrial Advisory Committee, composed of senior experts from major manufacturing and business organisations.
+The MSc in Manufacturing Technology and Management is guided by an Industrial Advisory Committee composed of senior experts from major manufacturing and business organisations.
 This ensures that the curriculum is closely aligned with current industry needs, providing you with the skills and knowledge directly relevant to employers.
-By studying this course, you gain insights from key industry leaders, making you highly competitive and well-prepared for roles in advanced manufacturing and business management.
+By studying this course, you gain insights from key industry leaders, making you highly competitive and well-prepared for roles in manufacturing, materials engineering and management.

 Course details

 The course blends academic learning with hands-on industrial experience.
-It includes eight assessed modules— three core and five elective— covering cutting-edge manufacturing technologies and management practices.
+It comprises eight assessed modules— three core and five electives— covering cutting-edge manufacturing technologies and management practices.
 You'll engage in a group project that tackles real-world industrial challenges and an individual project tailored to your interests.
-This course provides the perfect balance of theoretical knowledge and practical application, ensuring you're equipped with the skills to lead in advanced manufacturing and innovation.

 Course delivery